Thrush - children and adults

 When to Contact a Medical Professional

-- You have symptoms of thrush and you are HIV positive, receiving chemotherapy, or you take medications to suppress your immune system
+- You have symptoms of thrush and you are HIV positive, receiving chemotherapy, or you take medicines to suppress your immune system.

-If you get thrush often, your doctor may recommend taking antifungal medication on a regular basis to keep thrush from coming back.
+If you get thrush often, your provider may recommend taking antifungal medicine on a regular basis to keep thrush from coming back.

-If you have diabetes, you can help prevent thrush by keeping good control of your blood sugar levels.
+If you have diabetes mellitus, you can help prevent thrush by keeping good control of your blood sugar levels.